Understanding the Nursing Shortage and Where it Will Be in the Next Few Years

 Finally, many nurses have left the field since the COVID-19 pandemic.
 Working conditions and exposure to the virus pushed many nurses to develop mental health conditions, burnout, and chronic stress.

-Today, though the virus is no longer hospitalizing people at a high rate, the shortage of nurses continues to make the workplace stressful for those who are working in the field.
+Today, though the virus is no longer hospitalizing people at a high rate, the nursing shortage continues to make the workplace stressful for those who are working in the field.

 Current Challenges in the Nursing Profession